EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

                 'random_shift_max': 16000
             }
         )

         max_noise = np.max(noise[0:len(audio)])
         max_wave = np.max(audio)

         noise = noise * (max_wave / max_noise)

         return _factor * noise[0:len(audio)] + (1.0 - _factor) * audio
     else:
         return audio
 ```

-Notice that we're making almost everything into a configurable parameter.
-We want the code to allow the greatest freedom of searching for just the right set of hiper-parameters.
+Notice that we’re making almost everything into a configurable parameter.
+We want the code to allow the greatest freedom of searching for just the right set of hyperparameters.

 The data pipeline as shown above randomly shuffles the [Pandas](https://pandas.pydata.org) data frame once for each epoch.
 It also creates a pool of background workers to parallelize the data loading as much as possible.
-We're doing the data loading and augmentation on the CPU.
+We’re doing the data loading and augmentation on the CPU.
 It also uses the [hickle](https://github.com/telegraphic/hickle) library for caching audio signals on the disk.
-Loading a wave file with a given sampling rate isn't **that** fast as one might think.
+Loading a wave file with a given sampling rate isn’t **that** fast as one might think.
 In my experiments, loading the resulting array of floating points via `hickle` was 10x faster.
 We need the best speed of feeding the data into the network or else our GPU is going to stay underutilized.

 In my experiments also, turning data augmentation on **made a real difference**.
-I've run the training without it and the network overfit was disastrous: with the normalized [edit distance](https://en.wikipedia.org/wiki/Edit_distance) for the training set revolving around 0.01 and 0.53 for the validation.
+I’ve run the training without it and the network overfit was disastrous: with the normalized [edit distance](https://en.wikipedia.org/wiki/Edit_distance) for the training set revolving around 0.01 and 0.53 for the validation.

-The `random_noise` function uses the noise sounds included in the [Speech Commands: A public dataset for single-word speech recognition](http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz) dataset.
+The `random_noise` function uses the noise sounds included in the [Speech Commands: A public dataset for single-​word speech recognition](http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz) dataset.
 Please go ahead and download it, extracting just the noise files under the `./data` directory.

-The last function in use we haven't seen yet is the `experiment_params`.
-It's just a helper that allows an easy params hash construction for our experiments:
+The last function in use we haven’t seen yet is the `experiment_params`.
+It’s just a helper that allows an easy params hash construction for our experiments:

 ```python
 def dataset_params(batch_size=32,